All On 4 Dental Implants Procedure In Antalya, Turkey

 - Patients with unrealistic expectations

-- People who cannot adapt to implant care
+- People who cannot adapt to dental implant care

 - The patient's general health status is assessed.
 An intraoral examination is performed, and radiographic examinations (e.g., panoramic X-ray or tomography—CT scan) are carried out to evaluate the height, width, and quality of the bone.